g-l-i-t-c-h-o-r-s-e/QCRunner/README.md

 Shame this wasn't a option by default, but here we are.

 # Command-line Flags:
+Note you can put these flags in the `QCRunner.app/Contents/MacOS/QCRunner.flags` file for default settings.

 `--debug` <br>
 Enables verbose logging to console.